 The Ministry of Health has produced fact sheets for pharmacists and for Immunisation Coordinators:

-The Ministry of Health has a page dedicated to cold chain as well.
-You can visit it by click on this link.
+The Ministry of Health has a page dedicated to cold chain.

 This template can be used to ensure your cold chain folder contains the recommended contents and modified to show any additional 'practice specific' resources in your folder.